ephox-dayne/tinymce-docs/api-release-notes/new-features.md

 Svg icons for better crisp look

+New buttons are added to the global

+editor.buttons
+editor.menuItems
+editor.sidebar
+editor.contextToolbars

 ### Toolbar Menus

+New buttons are added to the global

+editor.settings.menus

 * Improvement -> now shows toggled state
 * Improved mouse and keyboard nav